martinorzaiz/irudi/README.md

 ## Contributing

-I’d :heart: to receive contributions to this project.
+We’d :heart: to receive contributions to this project.
 It doesn’t matter if it’s just a typo, or if you’re proposing an overhaul of the entire project—I’ll gladly take a look at your changes.
 Fork at will! :grinning:.

 ## License